rhizoome/git-darcs/README.md

     --reverse
     --topo-order
     --ancestry-path
-    --no-merges
 ```

 the least confusing traversal option.
-It will follow an ancestry-path and ignore
+It will follow an ancestry-path in
-merges.
+topo-order.
 But with parallel history the result is bad.

 This: